APS · Agent Passport System

 15Constraint Dims

-Policy evaluation p50<2msFull 15-dimension constraint check
+Policy evaluation p50<2msfull constraint check across all applicable facets

 Receipt generation<1msEd25519 signed, hash-chained

-Cascade revocation<5msChains up to 100 deep
+Cascade revocation<5mschains up to 100 deep

 15 Constraint Dimensions